jknowles/statsdc12-presentation/statsDCslides.md

 - PD workshops elsewhere

 # Online Tutorials
+- Visit this presenation online and look at these great resources for learning that are free and open source as well
 - [R Features List](http://www.revolutionanalytics.com/what-is-open-source-r/r-language-features/)
 - [Video Tutorials](http://www.twotorials.com/)
 - [R Tutorials from Around the World](http://pairach.com/2012/02/26/r-tutorials-from-universities-around-the-world/)